H. Ross Perot rose from poverty to self-made billionaire

 Perot’s second campaign four years later was far less successful.
 He was shut out of presidential debates when organizers said he lacked sufficient support.
 He got just 8% of the vote, and the Reform Party that he founded and hoped to build into a national political force began to fall apart.

 However, Perot’s ideas on trade and deficit reduction remained part of the political landscape.
-He blamed both major parties for running up a huge federal budget deficit and allowing American jobs to be sent to other countries.
+He blamed both major parties for running up a huge federal budget deficit and supporting trade deals that allowed American jobs to be sent to other countries.
 The movement of U.S. jobs to Mexico, he said, created a “giant sucking sound.”

 Perot continued to speak out about federal spending for many years.
 In 2008, he launched a website to highlight the nation’s debt with a ticker that tracked the rising total, a blog and a chart presentation.